Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Arches National Park

 I recommend hiking the Delicate Arch trail, one of the most popular things to do in Moab.
 This quintessential looming arch is on the Utah license plate and is perhaps the most recognizable site in the state.
-Hike under the light of the moon for a chance to see the sunrise through Delicate Arch.
+Stay overnight in Moab, then hike under the light of the moon for a chance to see the sunrise through Delicate Arch.

 Bryce Canyon National Park